pkali/scorch_src/README.md

 ## Changes:

+###### Build 148
+2022-07-17
+WHAT DOES THE FOX SAY?

+Fox (x0f, @pfusik) says plots and points can be optimized by 18 clock cycles each and thanks to his 6502 wizardry the game is noticeably nicer.
+Thank you!
+Other changes:
+- https://github.com/pkali/scorch_src/issues/99, https://github.com/pkali/scorch_src/issues/98 - tank number 6 has got a color now!
+No one is monochrome now!
+- https://github.com/pkali/scorch_src/issues/110 much improved laser - previously it was almost useless, now it looks and works much better
+- fixed an interesting roller bug
+- Auto Defense angle fix
+- multiple improvements in AI routines, preparation for the final opponents.

 ###### Build 147
 2022-07-10
 LOST build.
 We were watching [LOST party](https://www.lostparty.pl/2022/) streams so maybe a little less done, but still some nice improvements.